 EV 500 Integral Evangelism.
-This course will examine the formation of a holistic vision for integral evangelism in the context of contemporary culture.
-Gracious and effective communication of the good news of the Christian gospel involves the complex interplay of many factors.
-Drawing from studies in
+This course will examine the formation of a holistic vision for integral

 EV 505 Witness and Justice.
 This course will introduce students to an understanding of social and public ministry as an expression of evangelism, discipleship, and spirituality.
 Students will develop biblical, theological and social ethical reflection on the mission of the Church and her public witness and ministry with specific attention towards justice.
 4 units.
 ML